mkwak/tsens/README.md

 # tsens
 One can use AMG8833 Grid-EYE thermal sensor to monitor an object.
-For an example of operation, visit http://mkwak.org/tsens/list8833.php?no=529471
+For an example of operation, visit http://mkwak.org/tsens/list8833.php?no=529471 A full story of this work is available at http://dx.doi.org/10.1002/bkcs.12528.
+Please cite the article if you find this code is useful: Bull.
+Kor.
+Chem.
+Soc.
+2022.

 ![output as an image](https://github.com/mkwak/tsens/blob/main/example/529471_img.png)